LukasBulka/TaskManager/README.md

 IT school workshop project.
 A simple application for tasks management.

 ## General purpose
-This app allows you to manage your tasks by write and read data to a file.
+This console app allows you to manage your tasks by write and read data to a file.

 ## Technologies and tools used
 * Java